Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - product name (including the pest control products registration number) and quantity of pesticide(s) sold

 - date of sale

-Alberta Environment and Parks (AEP) can ask for a summary of these sales records.
+Alberta Environment and Protected Areas can ask for a summary of these sales records.
 It must be provided within 30 days of a written request by the Director.